Dey Mansion: Layout of the mansion and surrounding property

 The Dey Mansion is of Georgian style architecture with English and Dutch influences, and was built on a 600-acre lot in Preakness Valley, now Wayne, New Jersey.
 The mansion was built facing the south in order receive sunlight.
 Each floor of the two story mansion features a long and wide center hall with multiple rooms on each side and an attic that spans the entire length of the mansion.
 The original kitchen was separate from the house and burned down sometime in the 19th century.
 A new kitchen was built next to the house as a WPA project in the 1930s, which accurately represents a colonial summer kitchen for a wealthy family.
 In the home today, a full restoration of the mansion was completed in 2016 however, most of the original wood frames and floors still exist.
 The mansion sits on the 377-acre property of the Preakness Valley Park, with features built onto the property, including a forge, plantation house, spring house, and a courtyard in the middle of the three buildings.

+Today, Dey Mansion is set back about 200 feet from Totowa Road and sits within the larger Preakness Valley Park grounds, which are managed by Passaic County.
+The property includes walking paths and garden areas, while the main house is complemented by preserved outbuildings such as a forge, plantation house, and spring house.